The Calm Before the Storm: How to Ready Your Home for Wet Weather

 - During heavy rainfalls, minimize your home water use.

-When the water rises will you be covered?
+When the water rises, will you be covered?

-If you’re unsure of what type of coverage you have, give your insurance provider a call and have them explain how you’re covered when it comes to water damage.
-Also, ask them specifically what is excluded.
+If you’re unsure of your coverage, give your insurance provider a call and have them go through your policy thoroughly so you know how you’re covered when it comes to water damage.
+Don’t forget to ask about what is excluded.
 For example, it’s unlikely water damage caused by a leak in your window well would be covered if the leak could have been avoided with regular maintenance and upkeep.
-These are the types of important things to know in advance, especially given the increasing frequency and severity of storms in Canada.

 Don’t let extreme weather drive up your insurance costs

 Although you can’t control the weather, you can shop your home insurance rate to see if you could be spending less on the coverage you need.
-At InsuranceHotline.com, you can compare home insurance quotes from 30+ providers in one simple step.